 Who can act on my behalf when dealing with ACC?

 You can authorise other people, such as a family member or your doctor, to work with ACC on your behalf.
-You can do this by phoning the ACC Client Service Centre on 0800 101 996 to advise of the consent, which will then be noted on your claim file, or you can put the consent in writing and send it in to your ACC client service contact.
+You can do this by phoning the ACC Client Service Centre on 0800 101 996 to advise of the Authority to Act, which will then be noted on your claim file, or you can put the Authority to Act in writing and send it in to your ACC client service contact.

 The contact details on my claim aren’t right.
 How can I change them?

 Contact the ACC Client Service Centre on 0800 101 996.
 ACC client service staff can update your contact details with you over the phone.
 It is very useful to have your claim number when you call so that we can quickly access your details.

 I don’t understand what the difference is between an accident, and a work-related accident?

 ACC has no record of my accident.
 What should I do?

 Claims for accidents are usually sent to ACC by your treatment provider.
-If ACC has no record of your accident, then you may need to lodge a claim.
+If ACC has no record of your accident, then you may need to lodge your claim yourself.
 See How do I make a claim? to find details of how to make a claim with ACC.